caesar0301/treelib/README.md

 This module `treelib` mainly contains two data structures: `Node` and `Tree`.

-The structure `Node` defines basic properties such as node identifier (unique ID in the environment of a tree), node name (readable for human), parent node, children nodes etc., and some public operations on a node.
+The structure `Node` defines basic properties such as node identifier (unique ID in the environment of a tree), node tag (readable name for human), parent node, children nodes etc., and some public operations on a node.
 (e.g., `a` in the description below):